alexahn/ergo/README.md

 # ergo
 A simple attempt at simulating Erlang processes in Go.
-Mostly an exercise to get familiar with Go, but might prove to be useful for building large distributed applications.
+Mostly an exercise to get familiar with Go, but might someday prove to be useful for building large distributed applications.

 ## Spawn
 The `Spawn` function accepts as input a function (`f`) that accepts as input (`pid`) `chan interface{}` and (`wg`)  `*sync.WaitGroup`.
 The `Spawn` function returns a `pid` of type `chan interface{}` and `wg` of type `*sync.WaitGroup`.